 Biology 545 - Readings

-January 16: Felsenstein 2001.
+January 19: Felsenstein 2001.
 A perspective from the champion of statistical approaches.

 Optional: Siddall & Kluge 1997.
 An example of the arguments made against statistical approaches.
 It's a long slog; it illustrates the resistance to statistical approaches to phylogenetics, as does the text by Shuh and Brower (2009).

 Question for discussion: Why is it that statistical approaches have become dominant?

 February 2: Feng & Doolittle 1987.
 A foundational paper in Progressive Sequence Alignment.